Pirates vs. Mets Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 17 doubles, three triples, seven home runs, 22 walks and 38 RBI (63 total hits).
-He has swiped eight bases.
+- Reynolds has 64 hits with 17 doubles, three triples, seven home runs, 23 walks and 38 RBI.
+He's also stolen eight bases.

-- Reynolds has recorded a base hit in three games in a row.
-During his last five outings he is batting .278 with five walks and two RBI.
+- Reynolds will look for his fifth straight game with a hit in this matchup.
+During his last five outings he is hitting .235 with six walks and two RBI.

 Reynolds Recent Games